 There are quite a few of those around and the video above mentioned some of them.

-There are two reasons why I like this service:
+There are two reasons why I like these two services:

 - They only work with Installers that are accredited by the Clean Energy Council, which is the peak professional association of Australia’s renewable energy industry.
-This pretty much eliminates the risk of you ending up with some shoddy ‘fly by night’ operator.
+This significantly reduces the risk you’ll end up with some shoddy ‘fly by night’ operator.

-Here is a short promo video (i.e an ad) from Solar Market which explains how their service works:
+As far as Solar Market, here is a short promo video (i.e ad) which explain how their service works:

-Given you are under no obligation to take up any of the quotes you receive, you are welcome to do your own comparisons and try and find someone who can beat the best price you were quoted by Solar Market or any other broker.
+Given you are under no obligation to take up any of the quotes you receive, you are welcome to do your own comparisons and try and find someone who can beat the best price you were quoted by the two brokers above or any other broker you find.